georgexyz19/georgexyz.com/content/posts/good-python-learning-resources.md

 [Google has a free class](https://developers.google.com/edu/python/) for people who want to learn Python.
 The class was created by Nick Parlante and was originally given to new Google employees.
 The contents of the class are quite good.
 It also comes with well-designed exercises for each lecture.

+#### Think Python

+*Think Python* is a nice short introductory book by Allen B. Downey, and it only has 268 pages.
+Each chapter of the book has many nice exercises.
+The book is an easy read if you take programming courses before.

 #### A Byte of Python (OOP Chapter)